fahimmahmoodmir/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/AmazonLex/advanced-features.md

 ### Receiving Last consumer message (Messaging Only)

-Third-Party Bots will provide the last message sent by the consumer as part of the welcome event when an ongoing conversation gets transferred to a new Agent or skill.
-This will provide a way to run custom logic and respond back with a different response than the normal welcome intent.
+Third-Party bot now provides a way to add the last consumer message as a part of the welcome event (messaging only).
+When an ongoing conversation gets transferred to a new Agent or Skill, This enhancement will allow brands to respond to the last consumer message uttered as per their needs.

-An example use case of the last consumer message sent by Third-Party Bots is described below.
-The example will show how to set up and access the WelcomeEvent response in Amazon Lex.
-We will use Amazon Lex capability of providing fulfillment via Amazon Lambda.
+We will describe an example of how to set up and access the WelcomeEvent response in Amazon Lex below.
+We will use Amazon Lex's capability of providing fulfillment via Amazon Lambda.
 #### Create Amazon Lambda Function

- Last consumer message is part of context information sent by Third-Party Bots in the request.
-For accessing the WelcomeEvent body we will need to create an Amazon Lambda function that should be capable of parsing the additional message context sent by Third-Party Bots.
-The minimal code example below shows how to check if there is a `LastConsumerMessage` present in the message context , then send back text response containing the last consumer message.
-Please note that response should follow the Lex response schema and for more information on how to create Lambda function for Amazon Lex you can also follow [the official documentation](https://docs.aws.amazon.com/lex/latest/dg/gs2-prepare.html)
+The last consumer message is part of the context information sent by Third-Party Bots in the request body.
+For accessing the welcome event we will need to create an Amazon Lambda function that should be capable of parsing the additional message context sent by Third-Party Bots.

+The minimal code example below shows how to check if `lastConsumerMessage` property present in the request context, then send back a text response containing the last consumer message.
+Please note that the response must follow the Lex response schema.
+More information on how to create the Lambda function for Amazon Lex you can also follow [the official documentation](https://docs.aws.amazon.com/lex/latest/dg/gs2-prepare.html)

 ```javascript
 'use strict';